codybloemhard/incodoc/README.md

 - should be able to function like a static web page
 - the consumer decides how to render the document
 - not meant to read or write directly but should be human readable and writeable
-- meant as a intermediate layer or final document
+- meant as an intermediate layer or final document
   - documents written in formats easy for humans
   - served to consumers as an incodoc or incodoc compatible document
   - either converted or rendered to best serve the consumer